redbadger/crux/docs/src/part-2/effects.md

 - [StreamBuilder](https://docs.rs/crux_core/latest/crux_core/command/struct.StreamBuilder.html) - builds a request expecting a (possibly infinite) sequence of responses from the shell (think WebSockets)
 - [NotificationBuilder](https://docs.rs/crux_core/latest/crux_core/command/struct.NotificationBuilder.html) - builds a shell notification, which does not expect a response.
 The best example is notifying the shell that a new view model is available

+Those three flavours are exactly the three request kinds an operation declares, so which builder you get is decided by the operation rather than by the call site: `Command::request_from_shell` only accepts an operation declared `request`, and so on for the other two.
+Passing the wrong one is a compile error.

 All builders share a common API.
 Request and stream builder can be converted into commands with a `.then_send`.

 Both also support `.then_request` and `.then_stream` calls, for chaining on a function which takes the output of the first builder and returns a new builder.
 This can be used to build things like automatic pagination through an API for example.